 The process for getting disability coverage from the Social Security Administration (SSA) can be long and confusing.
 During the process, you may be asked to fill out a form called a “Function Report,” or “Form SSA-3373-BK.”
 This form is just a normal part of receiving Social Security Disability (SSD or SSDI), and helps the SSA understand your disability, how it affects your life, and why you need SSD payments.

 If you are applying for disability in Arkansas, and need help with your application, talk to an experienced Social Security attorney.
 Fayetteville AR disability lawyer Ken Kieklak can help you file your application for disability and make sure that it is correct and complete the first time.
-If you have been denied social security, our attorneys can also help appeal Social Security denials and get you the disability payments you are entitled to.
+If you have been denied social security, our attorneys can also help appeal a disability denial in Arkansas and get you the disability payments you are entitled to.

 Form SSA-3373-BK Info